 For Claire Huangci herself, it is important “to make music that stays in one’s memory not just because I had quick fingers but because it was so moving.”

-In the course of the 2019/20 season, music lovers will be able to experience this for themselves live at more than 60 concerts around the world, including in Berlin, Hamburg and Munich.
+In the 2019/20 season, music lovers were able to experience this for themselves at more than 60 concerts around the world, including in Berlin, Hamburg and Munich.

 Claire Huangci was born in Rochester (New York) in 1990 as the child of two scientists.
 For her sixth birthday, her parents gave her a grand piano, from which she was soon no longer to be separated.
 She received her first piano lessons at the Settlement Music School in Philadelphia.
 At the age of just eight, she won the gold medal at the World Piano Competition in Cincinnati in the Young Artists’ Division and was given the chance to perform in the prize-winners’ concert as soloist with orchestra.
 After finishing her studies at the famous Curtis Institute in Philadelphia, in 2007 she went on to study in Hanover in the class of the legendary Israeli pianist Arie Vardi, who taught pianists including Martin Helmchen, Silvan Silver, Gil Garburg and Boris Giltburg.
 In 2011, as the youngest participant, she won the second prize at the ARD International Music Competition, and in 2016 she concluded her studies in Hanover.

-In September 2019, following recordings of Rachmaninov (2018), Scarlatti Sonatas (2015) and Chopin Nocturnes (2017), Claire Huangci presented her seventh CD production on the Berlin Classics label, two romantic piano concertos by Paderewski and Chopin with the Deutsche Radiophilharmonie under the baton of Shiyeon Sung which had been nominated for the OPUS 2020.
+In September 2019, following recordings of Rachmaninov (2018), Chopin Nocturnes (2017) and Scarlatti Sonatas (2015) Claire Huangci presented her seventh CD production on the Berlin Classics label, two romantic piano concertos by Paderewski and Chopin with the Deutsche Radiophilharmonie under the baton of Shiyeon Sung which had been nominated for the OPUS 2020.
 In addition to numerous solo performances, she is also devoting herself increasingly to chamber music; her first album with the Machiavelli Trio and works by Ravel and Chausson will be released on August 14, 2020.